Home / OLSAS Application Guide / OLSAS – University of Windsor

 • the April LSAT in the year of application for the Dual JD Program.

-However, you are highly encouraged to write the LSAT by November 2023.
-We will take into consideration the highest result as reported by the LSAC.
-We make offers of admission on a rolling basis.
+However, you are highly encouraged to write the LSAT by November 2024.
+We will consider the highest result reported by the LSAC.
+We make rolling offers of admission.

 We will not consider LSAT scores written more than 5 years prior to the academic year of application.